hyphanet/website/content/pages/about.md

 Ian Clarke

-: Freenet is based on Ian's paper "A Distributed Decentralised Information Storage and Retrieval System".
-Ian started the Freenet Project around July of 1999, and continues to coordinate the project.
+: Hyphanet is based on Ian's paper "A Distributed Decentralised Information Storage and Retrieval System".
+Ian started the Hyphanet Project around July of 1999, and continues to coordinate the project.
 Learn more about Ian on his [personal website](http://blog.locut.us/).